QUICK JUMP-TO LINKS

 - Read what the Linux online manual has to say about G-code.

-- David Hayden has written a book called 7 Steps to CNC Programming available on Amazon, and Google Books.
-There are also many other books from simple to advanced on computer-aided manufacturing (CAM) and g-code in book stores and libraries.
+- David Hayden has written a book called 7 Steps to CNC Programming, available on Amazon, and Google Books.
+There are also many other books, from simple to advanced computer-aided manufacturing (CAM) and g-code, in bookstores and libraries.

 Links to G-code editors and file conversion software

 Here are a few free or low-cost programs that are out there:

 - AutoEditNC 3.0—A free g-code editor, back plotter, and calculator for Windows®.
 One site says, “AutoEditNC is a 32-bit Windows program to assist in the creation and testing of Numerical Control (NC) programs in the Fanuc/G&M-Code format.
 AutoEditNC is a specialized text editor with NC code creation tools.
 AutoEditNC will also simulate the movements of the machine tool so that the student can test his or her program for accuracy and reliability.”

 - ACE Converter by DAK Engineering—An open-source (free) .dxf to g-code converter.
 (Many drawing programs, including AutoCad®, can save vector art in the .dxf format.) [ instructions ]